Our funding in numbers

 Facts and figures about the BIF

-With its yearly budget of nearly five million euros, the Boehringer Ingelheim Fonds (BIF) finances its four programmes: PhD fellowships, MD fellowships, travel grants, and the International Titisee Conferences.
+With its yearly budget of nearly six million euros (as of 2022), the Boehringer Ingelheim Fonds (BIF) finances its four programmes: PhD fellowships, MD fellowships, travel grants, and the International Titisee Conferences.

-Since 2010, the BIF has been fully funded by the Boehringer Ingelheim Foundation (Boehringer Ingelheim Stiftung), an independent sister foundation.
+In 2022, the total expenditures of BIF amounted to 6.0 million euros, with approximately 5.4 million euros allocated to research funding.
+Since 2010, the Boehringer Ingelheim Fonds has been financially supported by the Boehringer Ingelheim Foundation (Boehringer Ingelheim Stiftung), an independent sister foundation.

-The largest part (73 %) of BIF's research funding flows into its flagship programme, the PhD fellowships for outstanding junior scientists pursuing an ambitious PhD project in basic biomedical research in an internationally leading laboratory.
-Every year, we award about 45 new fellowships selected in a two-step peer-review process from the roughly 600 applications we receive.
-At any given time, we fund approximately 110 PhD fellows.
-Among them, the ratio of males to females is about even, and roughly 60 % are non-German.
-Over the years, we have funded junior scientists of about 60 different nationalities through this programme.
+The largest part of BIF's research funding flows into its flagship programme, the PhD fellowships for outstanding junior scientists pursuing an ambitious PhD project in basic biomedical research in an internationally leading laboratory.
+Every year, we award about 45 new fellowships selected in a two-step peer-review process from the roughly 550 applications we receive.
+At any given time, we fund approximately 120 PhD fellows.
+Among them, the ratio of males to females is relatively even, and roughly 75 % are non-German.
+Over the years, we have funded junior scientists of about 70 different nationalities through this programme.

-Our newest and smallest programme, the MD fellowships received 5 % of our research funding in 2019.
-The programme provides gifted young medics studying in Germany with the opportunity to pursue an ambitious research project in an internationally renowned laboratory.
+Our newest and smallest programme, the MD fellowships provides gifted young medics studying in Germany with the opportunity to pursue an ambitious research project in an internationally renowned laboratory.
 About 80 % of its grantees use the fellowship to do research in North America.
-At any given time, we fund about 10 MD fellows.
-In 2018, we awarded our 100th MD fellowship.
+At any given time, we fund about 15 MD fellows.
+In 2022, we awarded our 150th MD fellowship.

 Seminars, network & personal support